If you have a baby or a toddler, you may be interested in learning when they will start to hit different milestones.

 When do children learn colors?

-Children start to recognize different colors around the same age that they start to recognize different shapes, sizes, and textures.
+Color recognition starts around the same age that they start to figure out that there are differences in shapes, sizes, and textures.
 As mentioned above, this is usually around 18 months of age.

 Keep in mind, however, that recognizing and naming colors are two different things.
 Though your child may be able to recognize colors before the age of two, most children won’t be able to actually name them until closer to the age of three.
 In the meantime, though they might not be verbally able to communicate colors, they may be able to identify them by pointing.